luontola/web-intro/databases.md

 ### Reading from the database

-TODO

-- read comments from database using the following code
-- remove `$comments`
+In the `/guestbook.html` route, use the following code to get a list of all the comments in the database.
+After switching to use that, you can remove the `$comments` variable.

 ```ruby
 Comment.all(:order => [:date.desc])
 ```

-- see results, newest should be at top
+Check what the guestbook page looks like now.
+It should contain all the comments you wrote earlier, and the newest comment should be on top.

 TODO: screenshot